Skip to main content

 EU Erasmus+ Programme

-Under the Erasmus+ Programme (2014-2020; 2021-2027), administered in Poland by the Foundation for the Development of the Education System, higher education staff can carry out a teaching assignment or a training period (job shadowing or training activity), or participate in an intensive programme abroad as part of Learning Mobility projects.
-Short-term mobility of staff as part of various other types of Erasmus+ projects is linked to specific objectives of a given project.
+Erasmus+ (2021-2027) is administered in Poland by the Foundation for the Development of the Education System.
+Higher education staff can carry out a teaching assignment or a training period, or participate in an intensive programme abroad as part of Mobility projects (2-60 days).
+A grant contributes towards travel and subsistence costs, and covers a course fee where applicable.

 Programmes / projects co-funded by the EU and the national budget

-The PROM (Ferry) is co-funded by the European Funds for Social Development (2021-2027) and the national budget, and is administered by the National Agency for Academic Exchange.
-It awards grants to academic staff (and students and doctoral students; see Chapter 13.2.1) for outward and inward mobility periods aimed at developing knowledge and skills.
-Grants can be used to cover the costs of participation in a conference, summer or winter school or short course, the development of a grant proposal, the teaching of classes, or the collection of material for a doctoral thesis or research paper.
-Mobility periods can last between 5 and 30 days and can be undertaken as physical, blended or virtual mobility.
+The Programme is co-financed by the European Funds for Social Development (2021-2027) and the national budget, and is administered by the Polish National Agency for Academic Exchange.
+It awards grants to Polish HEIs for outward and inward mobility of academic staff (and students and doctoral students; see above) aimed at acquiring or developing competences.
+Activities can include participation in a conference, a summer or winter school or a short course, the development of an international grant proposal, the teaching of classes, or the collection of material for a research paper.
+Mobility periods can last between 5 and 30 days and can be undertaken as physical, virtual or blended mobility.
+A grant covers a scholarship and travel and subsistence costs during the stay abroad.

 Multilateral programmes